-Commonly used to calm nervous system and digestive system as a tea.
+Commonly used to calm the nervous system and digestive system as an herbal tea.
 Both the leaves and flowers are edible.
 Chamomile is versatile growing in shade, full sun, and even indoors in containers.
 Learn more about chamomile.

 Chervil is sometimes called French parsley or garden parsley.
 It grows best from seed, as the seedlings are fragile for transplanting.
 Leaves and stems are commonly used in French cuisine with a mild flavor between anise and parsley.
 It is recommended to succession plant chervil, as it tends to bolt quickly.
 Learn more about growing chervil here.

 Chickweed (Stellaria media) is a low-growing annual herb native to Europe.
 Used both culinarily and medicinally, it has small star-shaped flowers.
 It prefers cooler climates and moist environments.

 Chives are perennials native to Asia and Eastern Europe and can help with digestion and high blood pressure.
 When planting chives, be sure to give them time to germinate, as they are slow growers.
 Learn more about growing chives here, including harvesting tips.

 Cicely, Myrrhis odorata, is one of the perennial herbs native to the woodlands in central Europe.
 The fern-like leaves can be harvested and eaten raw or cooked with a flavor similar to anise.
 Grows best in partial shade and grows well in deep containers.
 Learn more about .